afforeroc/Train-Custom-Speech-Model/README.md

 Instructions for deploying the web application on Cloud Foundry can be found [here](doc/cloud-deploy.md).

+# Deploy on IBM Cloud as a custom app

+Instructions for deploying the web application on Cloud Foundry as a custom app can be found [here](doc/cloud-deploy-custom.md).

 # Learn more

 * **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/technologies/artificial-intelligence/)